 Even though there is not much research available in this regard, several hair care brands have been using moringa as the primary ingredient in their products and have received positive testimonials from people all over the world.

-Another important use of moringa seeds is its use in the treatment of water, to cleanse and purify it from toxins.
+Now that you know how moringa benefits your hair, another important use of moringa seeds is its use in the treatment of water, to cleanse and purify it from toxins.
 Read on to know more.

 How To Use Moringa Seeds For Water Treatment?

 Moringa seeds have been widely used in several developing countries to purify and cleanse river water.
 They lower the bacterial concentration in the water, making it safe for us to drink or use it for domestic purposes.
 Moringa seed powder works as a coagulant and sticks to the bacteria and toxins in the water and sinks to the bottom.
 This process filters out about 90 to 99% of the impurities present in water (23).

 A study was done in Sudan in 1987 to test the effectiveness of moringa as an agent for pollutant removal in surface water treatment.
 Water treatment was carried out with moringa seed powder as a coagulant.
 A turbidity reduction of 80-99% was observed within the first 2 hours of treatment (24).